twcmchang/DLCV2018SPRING/hw3/README.md

 # Semantic Segmentation
 To recognize what's in the image in pixel level and generate a semantic mask
 - Input: a satellite image
-- Output: a semantic mask whose size is equivalent to that input image
+- Output: a semantic mask of 7 types of landscapes
 ![](plot/intro.png)